terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 ## 2.2.
 Experiment Details
 Tests were performed with BAT-NEEFLCT-05300-V010, NEBULA, Co, Ltd, and the air conditioner temperature was set at 25℃.
-Only EV-retired batteries (LMO 10 Ah, NMC 15 Ah, NMC 21 Ah and LFP 35Ah) were subject to this test procedure.
+Only EV-retired batteries (LMO 10 Ah, NMC 21 Ah, LFP 35Ah, LMO 25Ah and LMO 26Ah) were subject to this test procedure.
 Refer to Supplementary Note 3 in Supplementary Information for experiment details of Lab Accelerated Aging batteries (NMC 2.1 Ah).
 The experiment is divided into the following three steps: capacity calibration, SOC conditioning, and pulse injection.
 ### 2.2.1.
 Step 1 : Capacity Calibration
 We use the widely-adopted constant current (CC) discharge method as the gold standard for determining the capacity of retired batteries.
 Even considering the different initial state of charge (SOC) distributions of retired batteries, we use a unified method of first constant current constant voltage (CCCV) charging and then CC discharging to determine the capacity of retired batteries.